 The algorithm works if a subroutine is available to

 This routine will actually be needed only for special values of $\mu $ when $\mu =\lceil p(X)/\ell\rceil$ $\geq 0$ with $X\subseteq S$ and $1\leq \ell\leq M$, where $M$ denotes the largest value of $b$.
-Note that we do not have to assume that $p$ is supermodular and $b$ is submodular, the only requirement for the ND-algorithm is that Subroutine \eqref{(ND.routine)} be available.
+Note that we do not have to assume that $p$ is supermodular and $b$ is submodular, the only requirement for the ND-algorithm is that Subroutine \eqref{(ND.routine)} should be available.
 This is certainly the case when $p$ happens to be supermodular and $b$ submodular, since then $\mu b-p$ is submodular when $\mu \geq 0$ and we can use any submodular function minimization subroutine (which we abbreviate as {\bf submod-minimizer}).

 In several applications, the requested general purpose submod-minimizer can be superseded by a direct and more efficient algorithm such as the one for network flows or for matroid partition.
-Subroutine \eqref{(ND.routine)} is also available in the more general case (need in applications) when the function $p'$ defined by $p'(X):=p(X)-\mu b(X)$ is only crossing supermodular.
-Indeed, for a given ordered pair of elements $s,t\in S$, the restriction of $p'$ on the family of $s\overline{t}$-sets is fully supermodular, and therefore we can apply a submod-minimizer to each of the $n(n-1)$ ordered pairs $(s,t)$ to get the requested maximum of $p'$.
+Subroutine \eqref{(ND.routine)} is also available in the more general case (needed in applications) when the function $p'$ defined by $p'(X):=p(X)-\mu b(X)$ is only crossing supermodular (meaning that the supermodular inequality is expected only for pairs $X,Y$ of subsets with $X \cap Y \ne \emptyset$ and $X \cup Y \ne S$).
+Indeed, for a given ordered pair of elements $s,t\in S$, the restriction of $p'$ to subsets containing $s$ and avoiding $t$ is fully supermodular, and therefore we can apply a submod-minimizer to each of the $n(n-1)$ ordered pairs $(s,t)$ to get the requested maximum of $p'$.